configcat/docs/website/docs/sdk-reference/android.md

 If you set the `asyncRefresh` to `false`, the refresh operation will be awaited until the fetching of the new configuration is completed.

 ### Manual polling
-Manual polling gives you full control over when the setting values are downloaded.
+Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
 ConfigCat SDK will not update them automatically.
 Calling `forceRefresh()` is your application's responsibility.
 ```java
 val client = ConfigCatClient.newBuilder()
     .mode(PollingModes.ManualPoll())